hashicorp/vault/website/source/docs/auth/aws.html.md

 The iam and ec2 auth methods serve similar and somewhat overlapping functionality, in that both authenticate some type of AWS entity to Vault.
-Here are some comparisons that illustrate why `iam` method is better over `ec2`.
+Here are some comparisons that illustrate why `iam` method is preferred over `ec2`.

 * What type of entity is authenticated: